nathanaday/SatellitePrediction/README.md

 [project link]

 DESCRIPTION
-This program produces upcoming satellite viewing opportunities at the user's location, with observations outputted in both a sqlite3 database and a .csv file.
-It was created using Python 3.9
+Generate upcoming satellite viewing opportunities at the user's location, with observations outputted in both a sqlite3 database and a .csv file.
+This program was created using Python 3.9

 USE
+For accurate results, you must get your own API key to access the elevation-api.
+It's FREE and takes only a minute.

+Step 1: Head to https://elevation-api.io/ and choose Signup/Login at the top Step 2: Create account with email and password (requires email verification; sometimes it says there is a problem confirming email, but you should be able to refresh and login without issue) Step 3: Create New API Key
+Step 4: Add new API key to config.py where it says:  elevation_api = 'INSERT_API'
+Step 5: Done, and now the program can access accurate elevation data for your location (Skipping this process will have the observation site altitude default to 0, which would impair accurate results at higher-altitude locations)

 Make sure to satisfy package requirements in requirements.txt [pip install -r requirements.txt]

 To use SatellitePrediction, run Main.py and follow the prompts.

+DETAILED USE
 Further explanation for user inputs:
 1: "Enter observation location (city, street, or nearby landmark...):"
     The user can essentially enter anything that would get a hit on google, since it's using geopy with Nominatim